pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 </div>

-We can see all of the columns in this dataframe as well:
+The middle of the dataframe is cut off, so let's print the full list of columns in this dataframe as well:

 ```python
 example_dataframe.columns
 ```

     Index(['PLAYER_NAME', 'PLAYER_ID', 'TEAM_NAME', 'GAMES', 'MINUTES_PLAYED',
            'FIELD_GOALS_MADE', 'FIELD_GOAL_ATTEMPTS', 'FIELD_GOAL_PERCENTAGE',